 3. Leverage Your Web Presence

 Another easy way to market to a relevant audience is to add your class referral link to your website, portfolio or social media profile.
-This will send anyone who’s viewing your work back to your Skillshare classes, and you’ll receive the $10 referral bonus for everyone who signs up for a Premium Membership!
+This will send anyone who’s viewing your work back to your Skillshare classes, and you’ll receive the $10 referral bonus for everyone who signs up for a Membership!
 You can simply add your referral link or you can create an entire classes section on your site, like teacher Jake Bartlett.
 It may also help to use a positive review as a quote or post a short clip to motivate someone to sign up.

 When you publish a new class, you can also email your followers about the new class with your referral link, along with any additional content, new products or life updates.
 Don’t have a newsletter yet?
 As one of the most powerful tool teachers can use for marketing their classes, now’s a great time to start one (learn more here).